dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## Libraries (or Modules)

-Remember that our mod relies on Skills Module, The Crafting Framework, and Ashfall?
-Let me show you how to import them into your script, so you get access to their functions.
-Imported libraries are usually put at the top of the script.
+Our mod relies on Skills Module, The Crafting Framework, and Ashfall.
+They need to be imported into our script so it has access to their functions.
+Imports are typically placed at the top of the script.

 ```lua
 local ashfall = include("mer.ashfall.interop")